The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Abstract

 \section{Abstract}

-An important property for deep neural networks to possess is the ability to perform robust out-of-distribution detection (OOD) on previously unseen data.
+An important property for deep neural networks is the ability to perform robust out-of-distribution detection on previously unseen data.
 This property is essential for safety purposes when deploying models for real world applications.
 Recent studies show that probabilistic generative models can perform poorly on this task, which is surprising given that they seek to estimate the likelihood of training data.
-To alleviate this issue, we propose the exponentially tilted Gaussian prior distribution for the Variational Autoencoder (VAE).
-With this prior, we are able to achieve state-of-the art results using just the negative log-likelihood that the VAE naturally assigns, while being orders of magnitude faster than some competitive methods.
-We also show that our model produces high quality image samples which are more crisp than that of a standard Gaussian VAE.
-The new prior distribution has a very simple implementation which uses a Kullback–Leibler divergence that compares the difference between a latent vector's length, and the radius of a sphere.
+To alleviate this issue, we propose the exponentially tilted Gaussian prior distribution for the Variational Autoencoder (VAE) which pulls points onto the surface of a hyper-sphere in latent space.
+This achieves state-of-the art results on the area under the curve-receiver operator characteristics metric using just the log-likelihood that the VAE naturally assigns.
+Because this prior is a simple modification of the traditional VAE prior, it is faster and easier to implement than competitive methods.